htswe/htswe.github.io/_posts/2024-06-30-notes-team-of-teams.md

 > _The perfect step (pg 39)_

 ---
 > The structures of our organizations reflect this ideal.
-Whether imbued with a "lazy worker" Theory X or a "motivated worker" Theory Y disposition, the "org charts" of most multiperson endeavors look pretty similar: a combination of specialized vertical columns (departments or divisions) and horizonal tiers that denote levels of authority, with the most powerful literally on top -- the only tier that can access all columns.
+Whether imbued with a "lazy worker" Theory X or a "motivated worker" Theory Y disposition, the "org charts" of most multiperson endeavors look pretty similar: a combination of specialized vertical columns (departments or divisions) and horizontal tiers that denote levels of authority, with the most powerful literally on top -- the only tier that can access all columns.
 >
 > Taylor's system of reductionist planning lent itself naturally to a new generation of neat and tidy hierarchies.
 Peter Ducker argued that Taylor, more than Karl Marx, deserves a place in the pantheon of modern intellectual thought alongside Darwin and Freud.
 >
 > _We have other men paid for thinking (pg 47)_

 ---

 #### 3. What went wrong actually?

 > Lorenz presented a paper, "Does the Flap of a Butterfly's Wings in Brazil Set Off a Tornado in Texas?"
 The phrase "the butterfly effect entered the world"